Key business dates for 2023

 Over the last few years, the post-Christmas sale period has been starting increasingly early – with many online brands launching their sales on Christmas Day or sooner.

 But Boxing Day still remains a key date for in-person sales.
-UK shoppers spent an estimated £3.8bn on Boxing Day 2022, with a 50% rise in footfall compared to the year before.
+UK shoppers spent an estimated £3.7 billion on Boxing Day 2023, despite footfall dropping.

 This content has been created for general information purposes and should not be taken as formal advice.
 Read our full disclaimer.